Gauge (instrument)

-A gauge, in science and engineering, is a device used to make measurements or in order to display certain dimensional information.
+In science and engineering, a dimensional gauge or simply gauge is a device used to make measurements or to display certain dimensional information.
 A wide variety of tools exist which serve such functions, ranging from simple pieces of material against which sizes can be measured to complex pieces of machinery.

-Depending on usage, a gauge can be described as "a device for measuring a physical quantity", for example "to determine thickness, gap in space, diameter of materials, or pressure of flow", or "a device that displays the measurement of a monitored system by the use of a needle or pointer that moves along a calibrated scale".
+Dimensional properties include thickness, gap in space, diameter of materials.

 Basic types

 All gauges can be divided into four main types, independent of their actual use.